microsoft/tfs-cli/README.md

 ### Login

 To avoid providing credentials with every command, you can login once.
 Currently supported credential types: Personal Access Tokens and basic auth credentials.

-#### Using a personal access token
+#### Personal access token

 Start by [creating a personal access token](http://roadtoalm.com/2015/07/22/using-personal-access-tokens-to-access-visual-studio-online) and paste it into the login command.